 Instant Pot Sweet Potato Shepherd's Pie: Ingredients and Success Tips

-If you’ve made my other Instant Pot Shepherd’s Pie recipe (yay you!), the process for this version is almost exactly the same.
-It’s also super easy and ready in about 45 minutes!
+If you've made my Low FODMAP Instant Pot Shepherd's Pie recipe (yay you!), the process for this sweet potato version is almost exactly the same.
+It's also super easy and ready in about 45 minutes!

 Sweet Potato Topping